tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 2.md

 - `pages/cars/tesla.tsx` will be at the `/cars/tesla` route
 - `pages/movies/iron-man.tsx` will be at the `/movies/iron-man` route

-🏞️ *Close sliders*

 Let's create our first page.

 Go over to the `/pages` directory, right click and create a new file.
 You can name this file anything, but if you want to follow along, I will be naming it `movie.tsx`.

 As I've said before, NextJS pages are just React components underneath.
 Here, we just need to export a component, but it's very important to export it as default, otherwise NextJS will not recognize it properly.
 So, let's do just that.